 Major parliamentary inquiry

 Every fortnight in Australia, a child is killed by a parent or close family member.
 Statistics for many other countries are equally frightening.
-Our work has triggered an unprecedented parliamentary inquiry in Western Australia, due to begin after the March 2021 State election, into the potential links between family court proceedings and the murder of children by parents or close family members – an inquiry that would have been unthinkable just one year ago.
+Our work has triggered an unprecedented parliamentary inquiry in Western Australia, due to begin in 2022, into the potential links between family court proceedings and the murder of children by parents or close family members – an inquiry that would have been unthinkable just one year ago.

 Australian social impact campaign